Philadelphia Uninsured And Underinsured Motorist Claims

 In order to recover uninsured motorist benefits, you must prove that someone else was at fault in causing your car accident; that the individual at fault either did not have insurance or cannot be identified; and you must prove the value of your case.
 Of course, you must also prove that uninsured motorist coverage is available to you either through your own policy or another applicable insurance policy.

 What Do I Need To Prove In Order To Receive Underinsured Motorist Benefits?

 Similar to uninsured motorist benefits, in order to receive underinsured motorist benefits you must prove that someone else was at fault for your accident; that the individual at fault does not have adequate insurance coverage or resources to adequately compensate you for the value of your claim; and you must prove how much your case is worth.
 You also need to demonstrate that you qualify for such benefits either through your own insurance policy or another applicable policy.

 I Was Involved In A Car Accident While In Someone Else’s Vehicle.
 Whose Insurance Applies?

 The law regarding underinsured and uninsured motorist benefits in Pennsylvania is constantly changing and evolving.
-Having an experienced Philadelphia car accident lawyer by your side to explain things to you and make sure that the necessary steps are taken so that you may receive the benefits to which you are entitled is essential.
+Having an experienced personal injury lawyer by your side to explain things to you and make sure that the necessary steps are taken so that you may receive the benefits to which you are entitled is essential.
 Contact of our experienced car accident lawyers today for a free consultation or call (215) 875-7030.